yyan115/league-rekappa/README.md

 **Rift Rewind Hackathon 2025**

-A League of Legends year-in-review application that analyzes your 2025 ranked season and generates AI-powered roasts based on your gameplay statistics.
+A League of Legends year-in-review application that analyzes your 2025 ranked season and generates AI-powered roasts based on your league 2025 ranked game statistics.

 ## Overview

 League Rekap-pa is an end-of-year recap tool that fetches your recent ranked match history, analyzes your performance statistics, and uses AWS Bedrock (Claude 3.5 Sonnet) to generate humorous roasts presented as shareable postcards.
-Think Spotify Wrapped, but for League of Legends... and it roasts you.

 ## Inspiration and Evolution